 - Get the car checked thoroughly by a trusted mechanic

-More often than not, flood damaged cars are reported to insurance agencies and through an assessment process the buyer receives compensation to cover losses.
-While many flooded vehicles are then sent to the auto recycler for dismantling, other vehicles are branded by state agencies as flood damaged and a salvage title is assigned.
-Once identified, flood damaged cars can once again enter the sales market, showing up on dealer lots or in driveways with for sale signs on the windshield.
-The truth is, refurbished flood damaged vehicles can be difficult to identify apart from trusted documentation.
+More often than not, water-damaged cars are reported to insurance companies and, after an assessment process, buyers get a settlement to cover their losses.
+While many flooded vehicles are then sent to an auto recycler for dismantling, other vehicles are branded by state agencies as flood-damaged and a Salvage title is assigned.
+Once identified, flood-damaged cars can once again enter the sales market.
+The truth is, refurbished flood-damaged vehicles can be difficult to identify apart without some trusted documentation.

-While the majority of those refurbished vehicles are sold with full disclosure of the damage, there are also unscrupulous companies and individuals who will attempt to profit at the expense of others by withholding information or intentionally hiding a car’s history through a process called “title washing.”
-Whether they simply leave information off the table or deliberately work to erase the car’s history, they will attempt to sell the vehicle as if it never went for a damaging swim.
+Most of those refurbished vehicles are sold with full disclosure of the damage, but there are also some unscrupulous companies and individuals who will attempt to profit at the expense of others by withholding information or intentionally hiding a car’s history through a process called “title washing.”
+Whether they simply leave out key information or deliberately work to erase the car’s history, they’ll attempt to sell the car as if it never had water damage.

-While there is no absolute fail-proof technique to avoid a financially devastating purchase of a misrepresented flood vehicle, steps can be taken to assure that the car you are buying lives up to all the seller’s promises and hype.
+While there is no absolute fail-proof technique to avoid a financially devastating purchase of a misrepresented flood vehicle, buyers can take steps to assure that the car they’re buying lives up to the seller’s promises.

 Find a Reputable Seller

-Well-established dealerships are not in business for short term financial profit.
-If your community has a family-owned dealer that has been in the same location for three decades, there is a good chance they aren’t going to risk everything to make a few quick dollars selling misrepresented flood vehicles.
-Most great dealerships will add the extra security of providing you with a CARFAX Vehicle History Report that clearly documents a detailed history of the vehicle.
-This high level of transparency along with recommendations from other customers can go a long way in assuring that a potential vehicle purchase is clear of hidden damage.
+Well-established car dealerships are not in business for short-term financial profit.
+If your community has a family-owned dealer that has been in the same location for three decades, there’s a good chance they aren’t going to risk everything to make a few quick dollars selling misrepresented flood vehicles.
+Most great dealerships will add the extra security of providing you with a Carfax Vehicle History Report that clearly documents the car’s detailed history.

-Ask good questions, too.
+Remember to ask good questions.
 Specifically, inquire if the vehicle was ever damaged in a flood.
 Get your answers in writing and if the seller is unwilling to provide clear evidence, move on.
-There are plenty of other dealers who are more than willing to go the extra mile to guarantee that you aren’t buying a vehicle with a salvage title.
+There are plenty of dealers who will go the extra mile to guarantee that you aren’t buying a vehicle with a Salvage title.

-The same basic rules work when buying from an individual.
-Once again, obtaining a vehicle history report goes a long way in confirming that the car you are purchasing is clear of flood damage.
-Inspecting the title can also help.
-Check for a stamp that reads “flood” or “salvage.”
+The same rules apply if you’re buying from an individual.
+Once again, obtaining a Carfax vehicle history report goes a long way in confirming that the car you are purchasing is clear of flood damage.
+Inspecting the car’s title can also help.
+Check for a stamp that reads “flood” or “Salvage.”

 Inspect the Interior

 The easiest flood damage test is also the most telling.
 Close all the windows and doors let the car sit for a few minutes and then crack open the door a take a good sniff.
-Mildew and mold have a distinct smell, and even trace amounts of either one is pretty apparent if the car is sealed.
-If you have a friend or family member who regularly complains about smells that everyone else seems oblivious to, bring them along.
+Mildew and mold have a distinct smell, and even trace amounts of either one are pretty apparent once a car has been sealed.
+If you have a friend or family member who regularly complains about car smells that everyone else seems oblivious to, bring them along.
 The “Do you smell that?” question they frequently ask might save you thousands of dollars.

-You should also beware of cars that smell too good, since a spray-on fabric freshener can mask odors.
-If the 5-year-old minivan smells like “fresh mountain rain” make sure that it really isn’t actually flood waters that the scent is masking.
+Beware cars that smell too good, since a spray-on fabric freshener can mask odors.
+If the 5-year-old minivan smells like “fresh mountain rain” make sure that it really isn’t actually flood water that scent is masking.

-If the car passes the sniff test it is time to take off the gloves and give the car’s interior a quick pat down to reveal potentially damaging hidden issues.
+If the car passes the sniff test it is time to take off the gloves and give the car’s interior a quick pat down.
 Damp spots under the seats are of particular interest; if you can lift the carpet and inspect the padding, even better.
-While it is easy to dry the carpet’s surface, foam or jute padding can retain moisture for years.
+While it is easy to dry the carpet’s surface, foam or padding can retain moisture for years.